Frequently Used Terms

 Risk Premium – The amount of return or reward that is probable in exchange for taking on risk above the risk free rate.
 Risk premium is the compensation for tolerating greater risk.

 Unsystematic Risk Vs. Systematic Risk – Unsystematic risk is the risk of individual industries or companies: systematic risk is the risk the entire market or “system” faces.
 If a new fabric was created that needed no cleaning it would be unsystematic risk to laundry detergent stocks but would not have impact on steel nor baby food ones.
 Conversely, if the treasury changed interest rates, that would represent a systematic risk, affecting all stocks.

 Diversification – The objective of diversification is to eliminate unsystematic risk.
 Like the old saying “don’t put all your eggs in one basket” diversification seeks to minimize losses should any single basket or in our case investment fail.
-The objective of blending the allocation models here at Pivotal Financial is to create a truly diversified portfolio.
+The objective of blending the allocation models here at Red Drum Financial Group is to create a truly diversified portfolio.

 Standard Deviation – A measure of volatility or fluctuation.
 The higher the standard deviation, the more the price changed from the average price.
 In the graphs below, the grey lines indicate the performance of the asset over the specified period of time, and the colored lines indicate the averages along the same time periods.
 Make sure to check the vertical scale as well, as they differ for each graph.
 The standard deviation for the S&P over that period was calculated to be: 18.12%, the AGG: 2.38% and Netflix: 138.59%.
 This is a clear example how radical variations from the average, expected price is indicated in standard deviation, and how this can be used to easily depict volatility.